 At the age of nine, Gladys Vega moved with her family from Puerto Rico to Chelsea, Massachusetts, where she witnessed first-hand the challenges facing Latino residents in the United States.
 She watched as gentrification displaced residents, economic opportunity bypassed her neighbors, and deportation destroyed families.
 Using the tools of democracy and human rights—voter registration, economic development, legislative reform, educational opportunity—she determined to bring justice, equality, and opportunity to her community.

-Vega’s tenure as Director began with the same tenacity she’d exhibited in her previous position.
-While navigating the obstacles thrown at her community, she successfully urged the Chelsea City Council to make her home town Massachusetts' third sanctuary city.
+Vega’s tenure as director began with the same tenacity she’d exhibited in her previous position.
+While navigating the obstacles thrown at her community, she successfully urged the City Council to make Chelsea the third sanctuary city in Massachusetts.
 She helped found Centro Latino, the only direct service for Latinos in Chelsea at the time.
-Vega gave her time to the Chelsea Board of Health, United Way Committee, and served as a Democratic Delegate for the National Convention in 2000.
+Vega gave her time to the Chelsea Board of Health, United Way Committee, and served as a Democratic delegate for the National Convention in 2000.
 As architect of most of the Chelsea Collaborative’s initiatives, her reputation as a one of Chelsea’s most prominent and important community leaders grew.
-In 2007 and 2008, she was named as one of Massachusetts' 100 most influential leaders.
+In 2007 and 2008, she was named as one of Massachusetts’ one hundred most influential leaders.